 - Dunraven Bay SAC (3.52km) - Blaen Cynon SAC (10.4km) - Crymlyn Bog / Cors Crymlyn SAC/Ramsar (11.6km) - Crymlyn Bog / Cors Crymlyn Ramsar (11.6km) - Coedydd Nedd a Mellte SAC (11.6km) - Cardiff Beech Woods SAC (12.32km) - Cwm Cadlan SAC (13.7km) - River Usk SAC (~30km) considered at CCW's request - River Wye SAC (~55km) considered at CCW's request - 3.3 Of these ten identified sites only four are within 15km of the main towns and villages of Bridgend County Borough.
 These towns and villages are the most likely locations of allocated development through the LDP, therefore it has been decided to concentrate the appropriate assessment on these sites. - 3.4 None of the remaining eight sites are likely to be impacted on by development within Bridgend County Borough.
 Appendix 9 gives more detailed reasons for their exclusion. - 3.5 The River Wye and Usk the sites have been screened out from further consideration at the current time.
 At the present time there is little indication that water use in Bridgend is causing an impact.
-However, if at a later date Environment Agency Wales review or other regional work identifies that water abstraction from Bridgend

-County Borough, alone or in combination with other plans, is adversely impacting on these sites further consideration of impacts may be necessary.
-The HRA suggests additional wording in policy ENV7 Natural Resource Protection and Public Health, see paragraph 6.66-6.67 for more details.
+However, if at a later date Natural Resources Wales review or other regional work identifies that water abstraction from Bridgend County Borough, alone or in combination with other plans, is adversely impacting on these sites further consideration of impacts may be necessary.
 The LDP may need to recognise the possible change of circumstances and acknowledge the possible need to review policy if it is shown that adverse impacts are occurring or significant additional water abstraction is required to supply growth.